-If you’ve paid your premium prior to 1 April 2021, you'll enjoy rate protection for that time.
-That means that you will pay your premiums at the current rate for the duration of that advance payment, which can be 12 months' worth of premiums, six months, three months, one month or one fortnight.
-If you do choose to make an upfront payment of 12 months, you'll also receive an additional bonus discount of 4% (or 2% for six-monthly payments).
-To pre-pay your premiums, log into the online member area on our website, or call us on 1300 362 144 to find out more on how to take up this offer.
+You can lock in your current premium rate by paying upfront before 1 October 2022.
+Taking up this offer effectively means you’ve paid your premiums at the current rate for the duration of that advance payment, which can be 12 months' worth of premiums, 6 months, 3 months, 1 month or one fortnight.
+Keep in mind, premiums usually rise on 1 April of each year so paying 12 months in advance could impact your rate protection for 2023.
+For more information on this, or to pre-pay your premiums, log into the online member area on our website, or call us on 1300 362 144 to find out more on how to take up this offer.

 Can I lock in my current health insurance premium?

-Yes, this is called rate protection, you can lock in your current premiums, paying up to 12 months in advance, provided we receive your payment before the pre-payment deadline (31 March 2021).
-With rate protection, if premium rates are increased within the period for which you have already paid for your insurance, you will not have to pay increased rates until that period ends.
+Yes, this is called rate protection, you can lock in your current premiums, paying up to 12 months in advance, provided we receive your payment before the pre-payment deadlines (1 October 2022).
+With rate protection, if premium rates are increased within the period you have already paid for your insurance, you will not have to pay increased rates until that period ends.